 - Bimatoprost (Latisse) treats TE and possibly other forms of eyebrow loss by extending hair growth cycles so hairs have time to grow longer.
-It may help eyelash growth, but studies suggest it is also effective for eyebrows, though not yet approved by the U.S. Food and Drug Administration (FDA) for that purpose.
+It may help eyelash growth, but studies suggest it is also , though not yet approved by the U.S. Food and Drug Administration (FDA) for that purpose.

 - Some people simply choose to hide their eyebrow hair loss with permanent makeup or microblading (semi-permanent tattoos).

 It’s sometimes possible to prevent the eyebrow hair loss before it begins.
 Speak to your doctor about getting blood work to determine whether you have any deficiencies to address.

 Eat plenty of lean protein, fruits, and vegetables.
 Find ways to relax and reduce stress, such as massage or meditation.

 Resist the urge to over-pluck your eyebrows or use harsh chemicals near them.
 Protect your brows with a dab of Vaseline if you need to use hair bleach or dye, tretinoin (Retin-A), hydroquinone, or glycolic acids.

 If you start experiencing eyebrow hair loss, you should see your doctor to determine the cause.
 They’ll be able to pinpoint any other symptoms and order the right tests to diagnose the underlying condition.
 After that, they can get you started on the right treatment plan.